Windows Media Player Won’t Find Album Info- Step by Step Guide

 Method 3: Reinstall Windows Media Player

-In addition to the methods above, you can also try reinstalling the windows media player.
+In addition to the methods above, you can reinstall the Windows media player.
 The 0xc00d36c4 error is an error that may occur while trying to play specific audio or video files.
-This error occurs due to a variety of reasons primarily related to the installation of updates/upgrades to the Windows system.
+This error occurs due to various reasons primarily related to installing updates/upgrades to the Windows system.

-But you need to turn the windows media player off and back to reinstall it.
+But you must turn the Windows media player off and back to reinstall it.
 Follow the below-desired steps to reinstall the Windows media player.

 1. Open the Run box by pressing Win+R simultaneously on the keyboard.

-2. Enter appwiz.cpl in the Run box that is popped up and click OK.appwiz.cpl
+2. Enter appwiz.cpl in the Run box that pops up and click OK.run appwizcpl

 5. And then, after doing that, deselect the Windows media player in the list.